ProboConnect/product-configurator/README.md

 ### Finishing configuration

-When a configuration is complete and can be used in an order, the `proboConfigurator:finished` event is dispatched on the window.
+When a configuration is complete and can be used in an order, the `connectConfigurator:finished` event is dispatched on the window.

 ### Getting results

-When the configuration is finished you call the `window.proboConfigurator.getResult()` to get the configuration and excerpt of the product.
+When the configuration is finished you call the `window.connectConfigurator.getResult()` to get the configuration and excerpt of the product.

 Simple example output: